jgerstmayr/EXUDYN/docs/RST/IntroductionToMultibodySystems.rst

 The necessity for reference coordinates originates from finite elements, which usually split nodal position into displacements and reference position.
 However, we also use the reference position here in order to define joints, e.g., using the utility function \ ``CreateRevoluteJoint(...)``\ .

-Note that this splitting is only employed for position coordinates, but not for displacements or velocities!
+Note that this splitting is only employed for position coordinates, but not for velocities, accelerations or special coordinates.
+See also Section :ref:`sec-overview-items-coordinates`\ .